ukrwebprom/test-work-1/README.md

 # test-work-1
-This is a test project, made on Career skills.
-Tech part course.
+This is a test project, made on "Career skills.
+Tech part" course.

 ## Used technologies
 The project is created on React.
 The initial projet was created with Create React App. \